igor-couto/whatsapp-business-api-client/README.md

-# Whatsapp Bussiness API Client Application
+# Whatsapp Business API Client Application

-This is an elementary Business Solution Provider sample that communicates with the Whatsapp Bussiness API (WABA).
+This is an elementary Business Solution Provider sample that communicates with the Whatsapp Business API (WABA).
 Only do basic operations.
 I can't guarantee it's working or even correct : ) Check `appsettings.json` to set your configuration